mrw87/Getting_and_Cleaning_Data_Course_Project_2/Codebook.md

       - "y_test.txt": Test labels

-##The following files are available for the train and test data.
+##Files for the train and test data
   * In "train" folder:
       - "subject_train.txt": Each row identifies the subject who performed the activity for each window sample--has a range of 1-30